 To this day, baking banana bread with my mom is one of my favorite childhood memories.
 It’s one of those soothing mental images I hold on to for those bad days when I just really, really need my mom (and some baked goods.)

 In the early part of my childhood, my mom worked from home, so she had extra time for baking.
 From cookies and pies to breads and muffins, our house always had homemade treats.
-And while a house full of baked goods is any child’s dream, my favorite part was getting to help bake.
+While a house full of baked goods is any child’s dream, my favorite part was getting to help bake.

 Whether they were cookies or pies, for our own family or a dinner party, my mom almost always took the risk of letting me help.
-But of all the treats I helped bake, banana bread is the one that still stands out in my memory.
+Out of all of the treats I helped bake, banana bread is the one that still stands out in my memory.
 My responsibilities varied depending on the project at hand, and for banana bread, I got the best job of all.
 I remember standing on a kitchen chair to reach the countertops, potato masher in hand, going at it on a helpless bowl of ripe bananas.

 To this day, I love banana bread.
 It is a delicious and practical way to use up leftover bananas before they go bad.
-Sometimes, I even catch myself purposefully waiting for my bananas to over-ripen just so I have an excuse to whip up a batch.
+Sometimes, I even catch myself purposefully waiting for my bananas to over-ripen, just so I have an excuse to whip up a batch.
 (Hey, at least I’m honest.)

 These banana bread pancakes are a fun and delicious twist on the classic quick bread.
 Additionally, they are actually much quicker to make.
 While most quick breads take a solid hour in the oven, each pancake only needs to cook about six minutes.
 So if you’ve got a sudden banana bread craving that just can’t wait, these pancakes are the way to go.